jerome-nexedi/buildout/zc.recipe.egg_/src/zc/recipe/egg/custom.rst

 swig-opts
    List of SWIG command line options

+environment
+   The name of a section with additional environment variables.
+The environment variables are set before the egg is built.

 To illustrate this, we'll use a directory containing the extdemo example from the earlier section: